Jay Cutler: 2015 season

-That would be the season high-point for both the 4–5 Bears and Cutler.
-The Bears went 2–5 the rest of the season, four of the losses by less than 7 points.
-Cutler had three unremarkable games in narrow losses to Denver and San Francisco and a narrow win at Green Bay.
-In the Broncos game, Cutler led a 65-yard, potential game-tying drive, but Bears running back Jeremy Langford was stopped on the two point conversion attempt, and the Bears lost 17–15.
+That would be the season's high point for both the 4–5 Bears and Cutler.
+Despite a 265-yard performance against the eventual Super Bowl 50 champion Denver Broncos on November 22, 2015, the Bears lost 17–15.
+They proceeded to go 2–5 the rest of the season, four of the losses by less than 7 points.
+Cutler had three unremarkable games in narrow losses to Denver and San Francisco, with a narrow win at Green Bay in between.
+In the Broncos game, Cutler led a 65-yard, potential game-tying drive, but Bears running back Jeremy Langford was stopped on the two-point conversion attempt, and the Bears lost 17–15.
 In Week 14, Cutler threw for 315 yards and two touchdowns against Washington, including a 50-yard completion with two minutes remaining, but Robbie Gould missed the game-tying field goal in a 24–21 loss.
 The next week, Cutler was sacked five times and threw an interception in a 38–17 loss to Minnesota, then had just 156 yards but a 100.2 passer rating in a win over Tampa Bay.
 In the season finale against Detroit, Cutler had two touchdowns, but three interceptions including one deep in Lions territory at the 2 minute warning to seal the 24–20 loss.

 Despite his receiving unit being plagued by injuries, Cutler had one of his best seasons as he ended 2015 with 3,629 passing yards, 21 touchdowns, 11 interceptions, and career highs in passer rating (92.3) and completion percentage (64.4).
 The 11 interceptions were the lowest in his career and resulted in an interception percentage of 2.3, the lowest in a season when he has started at least 12 games, while 21 touchdowns were his second-most since 2011 and the 3,629 yards were the third-most in his career.
 On third down, Cutler had a 103.2 passer rating (fourth in the NFL) after completing 91 of 141 passes for 1,242 yards, seven touchdowns and two interceptions.